An entry point into the world of authentic kintsugi

 Her works have been exhibited in Contemplating at Ease (theBLANC, 2023) and IROHA Lake of the Heart (CIBONE Brooklyn, 2023).
 In addition to private commissions, she leads workshops and collaborations, sharing the quiet philosophy of wabi-sabi and the enduring spirit of Kintsugi with a wider audience.

-You will add a dazzling touch with the final application of metallic powder to a prepared ceramic piece, which you can take home as a unique keepsake.
+Experience the final decorative step of Kintsugi, apply metallic powder to a prepared ceramic piece, which you can take home as a keepsake.

 Traditional Kintsugi is multi-stage and cannot be completed in one session; this workshop focuses on the first bonding stage , which sets you up for continued work, and the last gold application stage.